 You can also use the Studio and duplicate your scene multiple times to play the action again and again.
 Note that GIFs repeat by default, so looping is more relevant if you want to convert the GIF to an MP4 or loop the cinemagraph a certain number of times.

-Once you download your looped MP4, you can publish it and share it across platforms like Instagram, Tumblr, and your website.
+Once you download your looped MP4, you can export it and share it across platforms like Instagram, Tumblr, and your website.
 To share over email or in a document, you’ll need to convert the video back into a GIF.